-Baked Rotini and Meatballs Casserole is the comfort food of any pasta and cheese lovers dreams, made with our favorite quality pasta, the families favorite hearty, Y’all thick, chunky homemade pasta sauce, delicious meatballs, and the cheesiest cheeses around.
+Baked Rotini and Meatballs Casserole is the comfort food of any pasta and cheese lovers’ dreams, made with our favorite quality pasta, and the family’s favorite hearty, thick, chunky homemade pasta sauce, delicious meatballs, and the cheesiest cheeses around.
 It just screams Delicious.
 This Baked Rotini and Meatballs turns any traditional pasta and meatballs into the most amazing baked cheesy casserole you will ever taste.

-I love cheese, the more cheese the better, don’t you think?
-So to me, the cheese is one of the most important ingredients in my Baked Rotini and Meatballs Casserole, followed by a hearty thick rich homemade sauce, and the best you ever ate meatballs made from quality ground beef, mild Italian sausage, MORE cheese, and the perfect Italian seasonings then baked to perfection in a hot oven.
+I love cheese, the more cheese, the better, don’t you think?
+So to me, the cheese is one of the most critical ingredients in my Baked Rotini and Meatballs Casserole, followed by a hearty, thick, rich homemade sauce, and the best you ever ate meatballs made from quality ground beef, mild Italian sausage, MORE cheese, and the perfect Italian seasonings then baked to perfection in a hot oven.

 The perfect Marinara sauce was one of Frank Sinatra’s culinary passions.
-Frank published the recipe for his mother’s Natalie Della Garaventa aka Dolly Sinatra, tomato sauce in a cookbook and even launched his own line of jar sauce in the late 1980s.
+Frank published the recipe for his mother’s Natalie Della Garaventa, aka Dolly Sinatra, tomato sauce in a cookbook, and even launched his line of jar sauce in the late 1980s.

-Frank’s delicious recipe called for ripe red Roma tomatoes, olive oil, not too much onion and a fair amount of Italian Gold aka garlic.
-Which is exactly why I used this recipe for Marinara sauce as the foundation for my sauce with a few adaptions to the sauce recipe for my Baked Rotini and Meatballs Casserole
+Frank’s delicious recipe called for ripe red Roma tomatoes, olive oil, not too much onion, and a fair amount of Italian Gold, aka garlic.
+This is precisely why I used this recipe for Marinara sauce as the foundation for my sauce with a few adaptions to the sauce recipe for my Baked Rotini and Meatballs Casserole.

-Now, if Y’all like you can omit the homemade pasta sauce and of course use your favorite jar sauce and make this a little faster there’s no crime in that if you need to save some time, it won’t taste the same but I’m almost certain it will still be pretty darn tasty I bet.
-One thing I would not change is the meatballs to a frozen brand though due to the recipe will be off and I can’t make Y’all any promises once you change the recipe to that extent.
+If you like, you can omit the homemade pasta sauce and use your favorite jar sauce and make this a little faster there’s no crime in that if you need to save some time, it won’t taste the same, but I’m almost sure it will still be pretty darn tasty I bet.
+One thing I would not change is the meatballs to a frozen brand, though, due to the recipe will be off, and I can’t make you any promises once you change the method to that extent.

 - 1/4 of a cup of olive oil